xmclark/resume/resume.md

 ### <span>Senior Software Engineer, Platform Engineering at The Home Depot QuoteCenter</span> <span>June 2019 - Feb 2020</span>

-- Designed IAM transformation to migrate applications to OIDC for authentication and OAuth2 for authorization for all services.
+- Designed IAM transformation to migrate applications to OIDC for authentication and OAuth2 for authorization.
 - Audited data processing jobs in GKE and GCE to document deployment mechanisms using Jenkins and harness.io and diagram orchestration workflows.
 - Designed and implemented reactive, event-based service using Confluent Cloud Kafka for QuoteCenter supplier domain.